flecorre/nodejs-manga-scrapper/README.md

 # nodejs-manga-scrapper

-A nodejs bot to notify you via email when your new manga chapters are available.
+A nodejs bot to notify you via emails when your new manga chapters are available.
-Currently scrap new chapters from mangastream, mangahere and webtoons.
+Use cheerio to scrap new chapters from mangastream, mangahere and webtoons.

 ## Installing / Getting started